 Our philosophy for feeding kids is simple: all food is kid food!
 Most of what our toddler Larson eats is what we cook and serve for dinner.
 That said, some recipes are made especially for kids.
-Here are some of our favorite tried and true kid friendly recipes.
+Here are our favorite tried and true easy recipes for kids.

 All Kid Friendly Recipes